 Table of Contents

-Simulating with EIF files in Unity
+Simulate running using EIF files in Unity

 Before you begin

-Enabling frame player for session
+Enable frame player in session

 For example: